cloudenvy/cloudenvy/README.md

     envy provision --scripts ~/Desktop/scripts/foo.sh ~/Desktop/scripts/bar.sh

-NOTE: Provisioning an ENVy does not use the ```OpenStack CloudConfigDrive```.
+NOTE: Provisioning an Envy does not use the ```OpenStack CloudConfigDrive```.
 Instead it uploads the provision script, and runs it using Fabric.
 This allows you to perform operations which require ssh authentication (such as a git clone from a private repository)

-### Get your ENVy IP
+### Get your Envy IP

     envy ip

-### SSH to your ENVy
+### SSH to your Envy

 SSH into your instance.